Equity & Culturally Responsive Online Teaching

 To successfully complete this course, participants will:

-- Identify and discuss barriers that lead to equity gaps, such as unconscious bias, microaggressions, stereotype threat, and privilege and power;
+- Identify and discuss course-level barriers that disproportionately impact minoritized students including unconscious bias, microaggressions, stereotype threat, and privilege and power;

-- Write an action plan that describes how you will continue to build equity-minded practices into your online course.
+- Write an action plan that describes how you will continue to advance your equity-minded online teaching practices.

-Participants in this course can seek optional professional development/continuing education credits by dual-enrolling in TEC 1841 at Fresno Pacific University.
+Participants in this course can seek optional graduate-level university credits by dual-enrolling in TEC 1841 at Fresno Pacific University.
 A separate fee due to FPU will apply.

 Dropping a Course